rwxrob/zet/20210911135707/README.md

 Let's go over how the Beginner Boost content is organized.

-There is no Beginner Boost book.
-Books cannot fully cover the organic, multi-path nature of real learning.
-They're too linear.
-So this Boost is organized to allow you to focus and choose what to work on one step (or
-***room***) at a time.
-I call this a Multi-User Dungeon for Learning, or
-***MUDL***.
-You don't get progress from one room until you've completed it (and survived).
-And when you do, there are multiple paths to choose.

-The word ***room*** and acronym ***MUDL*** in that last paragraph are stylized to indicate a ***term*** that you should learn and memorize.
-Such terms are only highlighted the first time they appear in any room.
-Usually term definitions have their own room listed in the *Next*
-***block***.
-We'll get to blocks in a moment.

-A ***block*** is just a grouping of text.
-It's a common formatting term.
-The content for each room is organized into the following blocks:

-* Title
-* Objectives
-* Body
-* Related
-* Next
-* Tags

 You'll learn more about them in a moment.
 Now you have a choice to make.
 What should you learn about next?